disseny-de-software/exercise_flutter_acs_slides/exercici_flutter_acs.md

 ---

-In Windows, when using the WeekdaySelector v1.1.0 package in ``screen_schedule.dart`` you can find this error :
+When using the WeekdaySelector v1.1.0 package in ``screen_schedule.dart`` you may find this error :

 ```
 Launching lib\solution\main.dart on Windows in debug mode...